Kulturstiftung des Bundes

 The AI-generated image depicts an abstract visual world featuring elements reminiscent of organic matter such as leaves, stems and insects.
 The colour scheme is dominated by green and lilac.

 The AI-generated image depicts an abstract visual world featuring elements reminiscent of organic matter such as leaves, stems and insects.
-The colour scheme is dominated by lilac and brown.
+The colour scheme is dominated by lilac and turqouise.

 The AI-generated image depicts an abstract visual world featuring elements reminiscent of organic matter such as leaves, stems and insects.
 The colour scheme is dominated by lilac.